weiseell/HalibutCKMR_Dev/README.md

 # HalibutCKMR_Dev

 Github repository for model development during Codeathon week July 19-Aug 2
-* does not contain simulation or kin identification scripts, just TMB/RTMB model development things
+* does not contain simulation or kin identification scripts currently, just TMB/RTMB model development things

 At the beginning of the workshop, the Github has: